 Further testing during a consultant study indicated that lighting levels in this facility are low and should be improved.

 The facility public address system, which is mounted within the Pan Am ceiling, is now 51 years old, has been repaired on numerous occasions and has experienced several points of failure.
 As the pulic address system is required for both programmed events and facility safety announcements, it is imperative that it be replaced as part of the ceiling and lighting work.

 Existing programs and services at alternative pool locations will largely, remain unaffected.
-User groups displaced due to the Pan Am Pool main tank closure will be offered some alternative pool locations based on availability, required amenities and past practice where available and if feasible.
+User groups displaced due to the Pan Am Pool main tank closure have been offered some alternative pool locations based on availability and required amenities.